万维书刊网微信二维码

 3.5 Copyright Assignment Form

 Papers accepted for publication become the copyright of Acta Pharmaceutica Sinica B and authors will be asked to sign a transfer of copyright form.
+In signing the transfer of copyright, it is assumed that authors have obtained permission to use any copyrighted or previously published material.
 All authors must read and agree to the conditions outlined in the Copyright Assignment Form and must sign it.
 Articles will not be published until a signed Copyright Assignment Form has been received.

 Authors should return the proof and Copyright Assignment Form within 3 days to the Editorial Office.
 If the time limit is exceeded, publication of the article may be delayed.